-Important Grade-dates: The last day to drop a course without receiving a grade is Friday, January 17.
-The last day to drop individual courses and receive a grade of "W" (no penalty) is Tuesday, April 15.
-The last day to change a full semester class from CREDIT to AUDIT is Tuesday, April 15th, if you qualify for an Audit.
+Important Grade-dates: The last day to drop a course without receiving a grade (or a W) is Monday, January 22.
+The last day to drop individual courses and receive a grade of "W" (no penalty) is Thursday, April 19.
+The last day to change a full semester class from AUDIT to CREDIT is Monday, January 22.
+The last day to change a full semester class from CREDIT to AUDIT is Thursday, April 19, if you qualify for an Audit.
 (See the Audit policy below.)

-No classes during Dr. Martin Luther King Jr. day January 20, and Spring break March 17-21.
+No classes during Spring break March 19-23.